BPS Lie algebras for totally negative 2-Calabi-Yau categories and nonabelian Hodge theory for stacks: Some examples

 where $\ulrelCoHA=\varpi_*\BD \ulBoQ_{\FM(S)}$ and $\ulrelCoHA_n$ is the restriction of $\ulrelCoHA$ to $\Sym^n(S)$.
 Furthermore, the BPS algebra is commutative: since perverse sheaves form a stack, this is a local calculation, and follows from the case $S=\BoA^2$.
 The resulting morphism of algebra objects in $\MHM(\Sym(S))$

-is an isomorphism of algebra objects: again, this is a local calculation, and is shown in the local case $S=\BoA^2$ in \cite[Appendix A]{davison2021nonabelian}.
+is an isomorphism of algebra objects: again, this is a local calculation, and is shown in the local case $S=\BoA^2$ in \cite[Appendix A]{davison2023nonabelian}.

-The algebra $\ulrelCoHA$ carries the usual $\HO_{\BoC^*}$-action given by the morphism $\det\colon \FM(S)\rightarrow \B\BoC^*$, and so we obtain a morphism of complexes of mixed Hodge modules
+The algebra $\ulrelCoHA$ carries the usual $\HO_{\BoC^*}$-action given by the morphism $\det\colon \FM(S)\rightarrow \B\BoC^*$ \S\ref{subsection:detlbsurfaces}, and so we obtain a morphism of complexes of mixed Hodge modules

 combining the $\HO_{\BoC^*}$-action with the evaluation morphism given by the relative Hall algebra product. \begin{proposition} The morphism $\Phi$ is an isomorphism of complexes of mixed Hodge modules.
-Taking derived global sections, there is an isomorphism of mixed Hodge structures
+Taking derived global sections, there is an isomorphism of cohomologically graded mixed Hodge structures

-\end{proposition} The statement regarding $\Phi$ is again a local statement, that can be checked by reducing to the case $S=\BoA^2$.
-Here, it is the original PBW isomorphism of \cite{davison2020cohomological}, using the description of the BPS sheaves found in \cite[Section 5]{davison2016integrality}.
-The statement regarding $\HO^*(\Phi)$ at the level of graded vector spaces recovers \cite[Thm.7.1.6]{kapranov2019cohomological}.
+Above, $\HO^*(S,\BoQ^{\vir})$ is obtained by applying the derived global sections functor to the constant pure weight zero mixed Hodge module $\underline{\IC}(S)=\ul{\BoQ}_S\otimes \BoL^{-1}$. \end{proposition} The statement regarding $\Phi$ is again a local statement, that can be checked by reducing to the case $S=\BoA^2$.
+Here, it is the original PBW isomorphism of \cite{davison2020cohomological} for the three-loop quiver with potential $X[Y,Z]$, using the description of the BPS sheaves found in \cite[\S 5]{davison2016integrality}.
+The statement regarding $\HO^*(\Phi)$ at the level of graded vector spaces recovers \cite[Theorem 7.1.6]{kapranov2019cohomological}.